bbetstcw/standard-and-guidance/Content Adaptation Standard and Guidance/content-adaptation-standard-and-guidance.md

 For Example, in App Service of Mooncake Environment.
 Continuous deployment is not possible to be set through the Portal.
 However, it can be done for public Repo in GitHub with KUDU and Webhook.
 Since, the continuous deployment functionality is quite important for App Service, and it's related with Agile Development which is also very important for App Service.
 Customizing the article other than simply deleting it would be a good idea.

 However, if the features involved become available in Mooncake, those customizations will not be needed any more.
 That is what happened for Redis Cache.
-Before the new portal is available in Mooncake, Redis Cache could only be manageable with Azure PowerShell or Azure CLI.
+Before the Ibiza portal is available in Mooncake, Redis Cache could only be manageable with Azure PowerShell or Azure CLI.
 So, all portal solutions were replaced by command line solutions.
 After Redis Cache is available in the preview portal, all those customizations should be rolled back.

 ## Sending PM review